 What if my country is on the US State Department Warning List?

 - Dickey will not fund international students to return to their own country because the goal of the Dickey internship is to encourage cross-cultural experience.
 That being said, international students are encouraged to explore an internship in a culture and or region that is not their own.

 - If your country of interest is on the US State Department Warning list you will need a travel waiver.
 Please contact Rose Davila (

-- If you do not know if your country is on the list.
-Check it out on the US State Deparment website.
+- If you do not know if your country is on the list, check the US State Department website.